juanjq/LST-camera_validation/README.md

 4. Once we have this, we open the notebook `**main.ipynb**`, and complete the requiered parameters,
     - `data_type`, we use `='l0'` if we want to analyse the L0 or ipr runs (pixel analysis), and `='l1'` for the L1 data (cluster analysis)
     - `data_path`, the full directory name where we have the rate scans data (without final '/'), for example, `'/.../.../results'`
-    - Other configuration is explained in the notebook, but is not necessary to change

 5. Run all the notebook.
 Plots will be generated in a folder called `output` in same directory where you have the scripts